Real Estate Buying Guide

 Why is there a 1 foot minimum?
 It’s a requirement because people develop, rivers change, etc. The earth is dynamic and I’ve seen properties that were 1 foot above the 1970 FHA only to be reclassified as being in the FHA after Hurricane Sandy in 2012.
 In fact, Hurricane Sandy rewrote ALL the flood rules for New Jersey.

-FEMA and Flood Locations
+Fema And Flood Locations

 FEMA has a great website so you can check if your future property is in Floodway or FHA.
 This is just a tool for you to check and you can quickly eliminate any potential contenders.
 However, if you find a great property and it appears that it’s on the edge of FHA then I suggest you consult a local licensed surveyor to give you a ‘Flood Certification.’